texcindy99/Arvato_Customer_Segmentation_Project/README.md

 - Apply the same PCA on test data
 - Use the classifier built in step 3 to predict on test data

+## Results <a name="results"></a>

 Different classifier such as LinearSVC and logistic regression are tested and finally XGBClassifier is chosen becasue it performs better on imbalanced data.
-Combining with downsampling, the final ROC score exceeds 0.9.
+Combining with downsampling, the final ROC score exceeds 0.8.

 ## Discussion <a name="discussion"></a>